 Metformin is the only licensed biguanide in the United States, in the form of Glucophage, Glucophage XR, Glumetza, Riomet, and Fortamet.

 Thiazolidinediones reduce the resistance of tissues to the effects of insulin.
-They are relatively new drugs, so they need monitoring for potential safety issues.
+They have been associated with serious side effects, so they need monitoring for potential safety issues.
 People with heart failure should not use these medications, which include.

 - pioglitazone (Actos)